allay-mc/scripts/README.md

 # Allay Scripts

+> [!WARNING]
+> The scripts present in this repository are deprecated as of Allay version 0.1.0
+> and will likely not work.

 Common Allay scripts that can be used for your project.
 Copy the scripts you need into your `scripts/` directory of your project or simply use `allay add <name_of_script>` without its extension and don't forget to include